BLACK MATERNAL HEALTH CONFERENCE & TRAINING INSTITUTETM

-- Provide proof of a negative test within 24 hours (this is required daily); tests will be at the responsibility of the individual traveler.
+- Provide proof of a negative PCR test within 24 hours of the first day of the Conference.
+Testing will be the responsibility of the individual traveler.

 Is there a full agenda available?
 A detailed agenda will be provided in the future.
 Click here to download a tentative agenda.